Time-consistent portfolio selection with monotone mean-variance preferences: Model and problem formulation

+Consequently, the optimal SMMV portfolio strategies for different initial epochs $t$ are time-inconsistent, inherit this property from the well-established time-inconsistency of MV optimal strategies (see, e.g., \cite{Basak-Chabakauri-2010}).
 To tackle the time-inconsistency, we formulate the control problem as a game among the present and future incarnations of the investor.
 Referring to \cite{Hu-Jin-Zhou-2012,Hu-Jin-Zhou-2017} for open-loop equilibria and \cite{Bjork-Khapko-Murgoci-2017} for closed-loop equilibria, we introduce the following definitions.

 \begin{definition} $\bar{\pi } \in \mathbb{L}^{2}_{\mathbb{F}} ( 0,T ; \mathbb{L}^{2} ( \Omega; \mathbb{R} ) )$ is an open-loop Nash equilibrium control (ONEC), if